yamachan/jgss-hack/memo/201606-enhance-options.md

         return this.localFileDirectoryPath() + name;
     };

-Now, We find the 'config.rpgsave' file contains Options setting.
+Now, we find the 'config.rpgsave' file contains Options setting.

 The files are not easy to read, because of LZString.compressToBase64 process.
 So, for the future study, I try to add the following code into the last of StorageManager.saveToLocalFile function.